Vision Loss After Surgery: Post-Surgical Blindness Lawyer

 Surgical malpractice is probably pretty clear if you woke up from surgery with any degree of permanent vision loss or blindness.
 Anesthesia errors and other surgical mistakes involving transfusions, blood-oxygen level monitoring and blood pressure monitoring may be the culprits in postsurgical blindness or vision loss.

-If you or a loved one has experienced such an injury after surgery that didn’t even involve the eyes, you should consult an experienced medical malpractice attorney in New Jersey immediately.
+If you or a loved one has experienced such an injury after surgery that didn’t even involve the eyes, you should consult an experienced New Jersey personal injury attorney in New Jersey immediately.

-At Hoyt & Hoyt, PC, we have been representing victims and families in medical malpractice cases for over 20 years.
-Attorney Jack Hoyt is a certified civil trial attorney through the New Jersey Supreme Court, a member of the Million Dollar Advocates Forum and one of the top personal injury advocates in the country.
-With offices in Morristown, we represent clients throughout Morris County, Somerset County, Middlesex County and the state.
+At Hoyt & Hoyt, PC in Morristown and New Brunswick, we have been representing victims and families in medical malpractice cases for over 20 years.
+Attorney Jack Hoyt is a certified civil trial attorney through the New Jersey Supreme Court, a member of the Million Dollar Advocates Forum, and one of the top personal injury advocates in the country.
+With offices in Morristown, our Madison New Jersey personal injury attorneys represent clients throughout Morris County, Somerset County, Middlesex County, and everywhere else in NJ.

-Finding Proof Of The Medical Malpractice That Caused Postsurgical Vision Loss
+Finding Proof of the Medical Malpractice That Caused Post-Surgical Vision Loss in Morristown, New Jersey

 We know that postsurgical vision loss is caused by oxygen deprivation to the optic nerve.
 Surgical teams make detailed reports after every operation.
 Evidence showing medical malpractice is typically found within that report or the preoperation evaluation of the patient.